Our Approach to Head and Neck Cancer

 Some of the head and neck cancers treated include:

-Salivary Gland Cancer: Cancer forms in tissues of salivary glands, including the parotid, submandibular, and sublingual glands and other minor glands located throughout the palate, nasal and oral cavity.
-Salivary gland cancer is rare, with 2% of head and neck tumors forming in the salivary glands, the majority in the parotid gland.
+Cancer forms in tissues of salivary glands, including the parotid, submandibular, and sublingual glands and other minor glands located throughout the palate, nasal and oral cavity.
+Salivary gland cancer is rare, with 2 percent of head and neck tumors forming in the salivary glands, the majority in the parotid gland.

 Types of treatment used for head and neck cancer depend on the stage at which it is diagnosed, generally stages I through IV.
 Staging is helpful in treatment planning.